MarcosMasip/cosmosdb-server-self-contained/README.md

   - The root path `/` still returns the original account metadata JSON.
   - The CLI usage is compatible; you can still run `node lib/cli.js` with the original flags.

 Why this was done: to simplify onboarding and demos.
 New users can clone, install, and be exploring data in a browser within seconds—no extra tools, no multiple terminals, and no external dependencies.
-Meanwhile, existing SDK integration tests and code that talks to the HTTP API continue to work exactly as before.
+Meanwhile, apps and SDK clients that talk to the HTTP API continue to work exactly as before.

 ## Prerequisites